Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Classical solution for

 where:

-where we used definitions \eqref{generalizedmomentadef} and \eqref{generalizedmassdef} for $p_\mu^2$ and $m^2$.
-Each component $x_\mu$ behaves accordingly with the move equation for a time-dependent harmonic oscillator, a problem which is encountered in many areas of physics, in cosmology, plasma physics, optics, geophysics and so on -- see \cite{fiore2022time} and reference therein.
-We will focus on the simpler regime where $a(t)$ is almost constant, and make use of perturbation theory:
+where we have used definitions \eqref{generalizedmomentadef} and \eqref{generalizedmassdef} for $p_\mu^2$ and $m^2$, respectively.
+Each component $x_\mu$ evolves according to the equation of motion for a time-dependent harmonic oscillator—a problem encountered in various fields of physics, such as cosmology, plasma physics, optics, and geophysics (see \cite{fiore2022time} and references therein).
+We will focus on the simpler regime where $a(t)$ is nearly constant and employ perturbation theory:

 assuming $\vert \epsilon(t) \vert \ll 1$.
 Let us decomposes the solution $x_\mu(t)$ in series:

 where $x_\mu^{(n)}(t)$ is assumed to be of order $\epsilon^n(t)$.
 The solution $x_\mu^{(0)}(t)$ is:

 where we used $\omega_\mu^{(0)}$ defined as: